 But if this isn’t for you, you can choose between renting an apartment or living in a dormitory.

 Conversely, if you are moving to Germany from USA because of employment, you might consider renting an apartment that isn’t so far from your office.

 If you have successfully gotten your new home in Germany, you can begin shipping your belongings down to your home in Germany.

-You should let a professional relocation company such as Earth Relocation take care of your belonging.
+You should let a professional moving company to Germany from US to take care of your belonging.
 Start your move by getting a free quote here.